laurent22/joplin/README.md

 -----------------|----------------
 macOS            | `brew install joplin`
 Linux or Windows (via [WSL](https://msdn.microsoft.com/en-us/commandline/wsl/faq?f=255&MSPPError=-2147217396)) | **Important:** First, [install Node 8+](https://nodejs.org/en/download/package-manager/).<br/><br/>`NPM_CONFIG_PREFIX=~/.joplin-bin npm install -g joplin`<br/>`sudo ln -s ~/.joplin-bin/bin/joplin /usr/bin/joplin`<br><br>By default, the application binary will be installed under `~/.joplin-bin`.
 You may change this directory if needed.
 Alternatively, if your npm permissions are setup as described [here](https://docs.npmjs.com/getting-started/fixing-npm-permissions#option-2-change-npms-default-directory-to-another-directory) (Option 2) then simply running `npm -g install joplin` would work.
 Arch Linux | An Arch Linux package is available [here](https://aur.archlinux.org/packages/joplin/).
-To install it, use an AUR wrapper such as yay: `yay -S joplin`.
-Both the CLI tool (type `joplin`) and desktop app (type `joplin-desktop`) are packaged.
+To install it, use an AUR wrapper such as yay: `yay -S Joplin`.
+Both the CLI tool (type `Joplin`) and desktop app (type `Joplin-desktop`) are packaged.
 You can also install a compiled version with the [chaotic-aur](https://wiki.archlinux.org/index.php/Unofficial_user_repositories#chaotic-aur) repository.
 For support, please go to the [GitHub repo](https://github.com/masterkorp/joplin-pkgbuild).

-To start it, type `joplin`.
+To start it, type `Joplin`.

 For usage information, please refer to the full [Joplin Terminal Application Documentation](https://joplinapp.org/terminal/).